ARM-software/astc-encoder/README.md

 # Documentation

-The [ASTC Format Overview](./Docs/FormatOverview.md) page provides a high level overview of the ASTC data format, how it encodes data, and why it is both flexible and efficient.
+The [ASTC Format Overview](./Docs/FormatOverview.md) provides a high level introduction to the ASTC data format, how it encodes data, and why it is both flexible and efficient.

 The [Effective ASTC Encoding](./Docs/Encoding.md) page looks at some of the